 Invest + Develop + Sustain = Gain

-education into adulthood leads to a gain for the overall economy of a productive and valuable workforce.
+"Investing" in resources for disadvantaged families which nurtures the "development" of cognitive and social skills, "sustained" through education into adulthood leads to a "gain" for the overall economy of a productive and valuable workforce.

 The Center on the Developing Child at Harvard University provides astounding evidence of the importance of investing in early childhood through five numbers to remember:

 700 new neural connections are formed in the first few years of life.

 18 months is the age at which disparities in vocabulary begin to appear.

 90 to 100% chance of developmental delays when children experience 6 or more risk factors.

 3:1 odds of adult heart disease after 7-8 adverse childhood experiences.

 $13 returns for every dollar invested in early childhood.